Stress (song)

-"Stress" is a song by French electronic music duo Justice, the tenth track on their debut studio album Cross.
+"Stress" is a song by French electronic music duo Justice, the tenth track on their debut studio album †.
 A music video for the song, directed by Romain Gavras, was released on 1 May 2008 through the website of American rapper Kanye West.
-The video, which was subject to severe criticism, is notable for its extremely controversial content, which includes scenes of gang violence performed by young teenagers across Paris.
+The video, which was subject to severe criticism, is notable for its extremely controversial content, which includes scenes of young teenagers committing acts of gang violence across Paris.
 The song itself received positive reviews from critics.